-- 25.2.2 Effective June 28, 2009: For employees who retire on or after June 28, 2009, the City will pay on the employee's behalf no more than \$358.19 per month for an employee electing single party health coverage and no more than \$716.38 per month for an employee electing two party coverage.
-The actual monthly amount of money the City will contribute on the employee's behalf will be based on the employee's total years of CalPERS service as provided in the above-referenced chart. - 25.2.3 Effective June 27, 2010: For employees who retire on or after June 27, 2010, the City will pay on the employee's behalf no more than \$424.31 per month for an employee electing single party health coverage and no more than \$848.61 per month for an employee electing two party coverage.
-The actual monthly amount of money the City will contribute on the employee's behalf will be based on the employee's total years of CalPERS service as provided in the above-referenced chart. - 25.2.4 Effective June 26, 2011: For employees who retire on or after June 26, 2011, the City will pay on the employee's behalf no more than \$468.40 per month for an employee electing single party health coverage and no more than \$936.80 per month for an employee electing two party coverage.
-The actual monthly amount of money the City will contribute on the employee's behalf will be based on the employee's total years of CalPERS service as provided in the above-referenced chart. - 25.2.5 Effective June 24, 2012: For employees who retire on or after June 24, 2012, the City will pay on the employee's behalf no more than \$589.48 per month for an employee electing single party health coverage and no more than \$1,178.96 per month for an employee electing two-party coverage.
-The actual monthly amount of money the City will contribute on the employee's behalf will be based on the employee's total years of CalPERS service as provided in the above-referenced chart. - 25.2.6 Effective June 23, 2013: For employees who retire on or after June 24, 2012, the City will pay on the employee's behalf no more than \$666.00 per month for an employee electing single party health coverage and no more than \$1,332.01 per month for an employee electing two-party coverage.
+- 25.3.3 Effective June 27, 2010: For employees who retire on or after June 27, 2010, the City will pay on the employee's behalf no more than \$424.31 per month for an employee electing single party health coverage and no more than \$848.61 per month for an employee electing two party coverage.
+The actual monthly amount of money the City will contribute on the employee's behalf will be based on the employee's total years of CalPERS service as provided in the above-referenced chart. - 25.3.4 Effective June 26, 2011: For employees who retire on or after June 26, 2011, the City will pay on the employee's behalf no more than \$468.40 per month for an employee electing single party health coverage and no more than \$936.80 per month for an employee electing two party coverage.
+The actual monthly amount of money the City will contribute on the employee's behalf will be based on the employee's total years of CalPERS service as provided in the above-referenced chart. - 25.3.5 Effective June 24, 2012: For employees who retire on or after June 24, 2012, the City will pay on the employee's behalf no more than \$589.48 per month for an employee electing single party health coverage and no more than \$1,178.96 per month for an employee electing two-party coverage.
+The actual monthly amount of money the City will contribute on the employee's behalf will be based on the employee's total years of CalPERS service as provided in the above-referenced chart. - 25.3.6 Effective June 23, 2013: For employees who retire on or after June 23, 2013, the City will pay on the employee's behalf no more than \$666.00 per month for an employee electing single party health coverage and no more than \$1,332.01 per month for an employee electing two-party coverage.
+The actual monthly amount of money the City will contribute on the employee's behalf will be based on the employee's total years of CalPERS service as provided in the above-referenced chart. - 25.3.7 Effective June 22, 2014: For employees who retire on or after June 22, 2014, the City will pay on the employee's behalf no more than \$720.97 per month for an employee electing single party health coverage and no more than \$1441.94 per month for an employee electing two-party coverage.
 The actual monthly amount of money the City will contribute on the employee's behalf will be based on the employee's total years of CalPERS service as provided in the above-referenced chart.

-- 25.2.7 Effective June 22, 2014: For employees who retire on or after June 24, 2012, the City will pay on the employee's behalf no more than \$720.97 per month for an employee electing single party health coverage and no more than \$1441.94 per month for an employee electing two-party coverage.
-The actual monthly amount of money the City will contribute on the employee's behalf will be based on the employee's total years of CalPERS service as provided in the above-referenced chart. - 25.3 Retiree Benefits for Employees Age 65 and over: Once an employee or retiree reaches age 65, he or she is eligible for Medicare.
-As a result his or her eligibility for the retiree medical benefits set forth in subsection 2 ceases.
+25.4 Retiree Benefits for Employees Age 65 and Over:

+Once an employee or retiree reaches age 65, he or she is eligible for Medicare.
+As a result his or her eligibility for the retiree medical benefits set forth in sub-Section 25.3 (Pre Age 65 Retiree Health Insurance) ceases.
 On reaching age 65, the City will make available health insurance coverage in addition to Medicare.
-When an employee or retiree reaches age 65, the City will contribute no more than \$16.17 per month on the employee's behalf for single party health insurance coverage and no more than \$32.34 per month for two party health coverage.
+When an employee or retiree reaches age 65, the City will contribute no more than

+\$16.17 per month on the employee's behalf for single party health insurance coverage and no more than \$32.34 per month for two party health coverage.
 If during the term of this Agreement, the premiums for such health insurance are increased, the amount the City contributes shall increase no more than 4.5% above the previous year's contribution.